strawberry-graphql/strawberry/docs/05_integrations/pydantic.md

 ## Error Types

-In addition to object types and input types strawberry allows you to create "error types", you can use these error types to have a typed representation of Pydantic errors in GraphQL, let's see an example:
+In addition to object types and input types, Strawberry allows you to create "error types".
+You can use these error types to have a typed representation of Pydantic errors in GraphQL.
+Let's see an example:

 ```python+schema
 import pydantic